-Girls: Black or dark, modest-length dress or skirt with a white blouse/top.
+Girls: Black or dark, modest-length dress, skirt, or dress pants with a white blouse/top.
 Dress shoes or dress sandals.

 Semi-Formal Events Dress Code

 There are specific, semi-formal dress requirements for special events including high school dances, periodic fine arts concerts, and the end-of-year ceremonies (such as commencement and graduation).